 Specialized therapy speeds recovery of hand injuries

-Certified hand therapists Jared Alvey and Kimberly Nolen offer a significant amount of specialized training to help patients with conditions affecting their hands and upper extremities.
+Certified hand therapist Jared Alvey offers a significant amount of specialized training to help patients with conditions affecting their hands and upper extremities.
 Hand therapy is a type of medical rehabilitation performed by occupational or physical therapists that helps speed recovery and a return to a productive lifestyle.

 To earn a certified hand therapist (CHT) designation — the highest level of competency in the profession — therapists need a minimum of five years of clinical experience, including at least 4,000 hours practicing hand therapy.
-Alvey and Nolen also were required to pass a comprehensive test of advanced technical skills and theory.
+Alvey also was required to pass a comprehensive test of advanced technical skills and theory.

 Alvey earned a bachelor’s degree in occupational therapy from the University of Tennessee Health Science Center in Memphis and then provided outpatient therapy services in Dyersburg for several years.
 He returned to Memphis in 2008 as a clinician with a full-time practice in hand and upper extremity care.
 Alvey has a strong background in cumulative trauma and a clinical eye for provocative testing and clinical treatment planning.

-Both Nolen and Alvey are clinical instructors for Level I and II occupational therapy rotations.
-Both also are members of the American Society of Hand Therapists.
+Alvey is a clinical instructor for Level I and II occupational therapy rotations, and he is a member of the American Society of Hand Therapists.